Volkswagen Passat Estate - MPG, running costs & CO2

 All Volkswagen Passat models have a three-year/60,000-mile warranty as standard.
-Unfortunately, this is pretty much the minimum buyers have come to expect – Hyundai and Toyota offer five-year warranties, while industry leader Kia guarantees your new car for seven.
+Unfortunately, this is pretty much the minimum buyers have come to expect – Hyundai offers five-year warranties, Kia guarantees your new car for seven and Toyota gives up to 10 years of cover.
 However, considering 80% of buyers will be company-car drivers, this is unlikely to make much difference, as most of them change their car every three years anyway.

 Volkswagen offers fixed-price servicing on all models with engines up to and including 2.0-litres – your local dealer will be pleased to give you a quote.
 Alternatively, you can pay for your servicing on a monthly basis with a Volkswagen Service plan.